kathyychenn/cse15l-lab-reports/lab-report-5-week-10.md

 **Finding the Test Results**

-To find the test results for both tests, first I ran the `bash script.sh` command for both my implementation markdown-parse and the provided implementation from lab 9 and stored it in the text files `results.txt` and `new-results.txt` respectively.
-Then, to find the differences between the files I ran the diff command `diff markdown-parse-lab-9/markdown-parse/results.txt cse15lmarkdown-parse/markdown-parse/new-results.txt`.
+To find the test results for both tests, first I ran the `bash script.sh` command for both my implementation of markdown-parse and the provided implementation from lab 9 and stored it in the text files `results.txt` and `new-results.txt` respectively.
+Then, to find the differences between the files I ran the diff command `diff cse15lmarkdown-parse/markdown-parse/new-results.txt markdown-parse-lab-9/markdown-parse/results.txt`.

 ## Test One: Test File 498.md